Yainer Diaz Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.65 team ERA ranks 25th among all league pitching staffs.
+- The Nationals have a 4.68 team ERA that ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- Nationals pitchers combine to allow 90 total home runs at a clip of 1.4 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.